Skip to main content

 1. B2B received payment mandates must be provided by the debtor to Swan.

-2. Swan must validity of the instruction against the mandate or mandate information received from the debtor.
+2. Swan must verify the validity of the instruction against the mandate or mandate information received from the debtor.

 3. The debtor isn't entitled to a refund of an authorized debit.